 The best way to move forward is to find out the most relevant competitors and partner with then.
 Every person has his own set of strengths and influence, and instead of outdoing them, collaborate with them.
 Leverage each skill, combine the synergy, and grow together.

 Find out what is that little extra that you can do apart from your day to day regular job.
-Many people try to make a living with their regular job and do a little extra in their free time away from the office by practicing things they love and are passionate about.
+Many people try to make a living with their regular job and do a little extra in their free time away from the office by practising things they love and are passionate about.

-14) Pass on the Knowledge:
+14. Pass on the Knowledge

 This is an effective way to constantly stay in touch with your skills and making sure you provide value to anyone around you looking for someone to guide.